-Money markets have responded to the Fed's unprecedented actions.
-Libor has fallen, suggesting that the interbank lending market is performing better.
-Commercial paper rates have fallen, and the volume of new issuance has sharply increased.
-Residential mortgage rates have also declined, with 30-year fixed rates for prime conforming borrowers falling from over 6% to closer to 5.5%.
-Despite the better money market conditions, they remain far from normal, and even after financial institutions begin lending more freely to one another, they will be slow to extend credit more freely to households and businesses, given their mounting worries over the creditworthiness of all borrowers in a severe recession.
-Moreover, lower mortgage rates will do little to quickly revive home sales given rising unemployment and plunging house prices.
+Money markets are responding to the Fed's unprecedented actions.
+Libor has fallen, suggesting that the interbank lending market is coming back to life.
+Commercial paper rates have also fallen, and the volume of new issuance has sharply increased.
+Despite the better money market conditions, they remain far from normal.
+Moreover, even after financial institutions begin lending more freely to one another, they will be slow to extend credit more freely to households and businesses, given their mounting worries over the creditworthiness of all borrowers in a severe recession.